-The digital imaging hub is based within the Institute of Petroleum Engineering.
+The digital imaging hub is based within the Institute of GeoEnergy Engineering.
 It comprises the Centre for Environmental Scanning Electron Microscopy (CESEM), opened in 1998, that includes a suite of scanning electron microscopes (SEM), and image processing / manipulation PC / workstation facilities.
-Future plans include the expansion of SEM facilities, and the possible inclusion of x-ray tomography (XRT), and a range of complementing optical and digital microscopes.
-Additional optical microscopes are currently available within the Lyell Centre and through the British Geological Survey (BGS), and XRT at the School of Engineering and Physical Sciences (EPS); in addition a dual beam SEM is also available within EPS, and super resolution optical microscopes at IB3.
+The digital imaging hub now (October 2019) also incorporates X-ray tomography (XRT), with an RX solutions Easy Tom 150 (known as ET), within the Geomechanics group facilities.
+Additional optical microscopes are currently available within the Lyell Centre and through the British Geological Survey (BGS), a second XRT facility at the School of Engineering and Physical Sciences (EPS), a dual beam SEM within EPS, and super resolution optical microscopes at IB3.

 SEM facilities include energy dispersive x-ray (EDX) analysis, an electron backscattered diffraction detector (EBSD), and cathololuminescence (CL) imaging.
 In addition samples can be wetted for wettability studies, manipulated using a pair of tensile-compression stages, and heated to 1000°C.